Sobhangh/IDP-Z3/docs/zettlr/$a$ in simple.md

 Options:
 * workaround: do Clark completion manually, not automatically
 * don't create a variable if the function has no argument
+* do not quantify over value of a defined function